openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

   - examples of bare metal interaction with all peripheral devices on the board;
   - Minimal FreeRTOS example;
   - Advanced FreeRTOS example using device drivers to drive all peripherals on the board; and
-  - example of how software can interfact with the on-board user programmable FPGA.
+  - example of how software can interact with the on-board user programmable FPGA.

 ## Industry landscape: description of competing, alternative, or related efforts in the industry

 The SDK is inherently tied to the product.
 Examples of other SDK's for other RISC-V products include:

-- Freedom SDK (for SiFve boards);
+- Freedom SDK (for SiFive boards);
 - Open-ISA (for NXP Vega board); and
-- RiscFree (proprietary Ashling SDK).

 ## External dependencies

 ### Open source technology and licensing

 - Eclipse C Development Toolkit (CDT): Eclipse Public License v2.0
-- GNU Toolchain:
+- GNU tool chain:

   - **binutils/GDB** - GNU Public License v3 (code), GNU Free Documentation License 1.2 (documentation);
   - **GCC** - GNU Public License v3 with exception (code), GNU Free Documentation License 1.2 (documentation); and